Europe & Baltic Cruises

 A transfer between the airport and the city or your hotel with a private vehicle and driver is provided.

-Enjoy a half a day tour to the Ethnographic Museum in Kiev, located in the suburbs of the town of Pirogivo.
+Enjoy a half a day tour to the Ethnographic Museum located in the suburbs of the town of Pirogivo.
 Three hundred ancient rural huts collected from all over Ukraine can be seen in Pirogovo.
 The majority of them were moved to the museum and then reconstructed.
 Huts, wooden churches, water, wind mills, clothes, and kitchen utensils dating back to the period of the 17th century to beginning of the 20th century give a realistic impression of this era.
 During the tour you will gain a better knowledge of how local inhabitants lived in the past.
 Entrance fees are included.

 Located within walking distance of the main street, Khreschatyk, the Radisson Blu Hotel (4*) in Kiev is a reflection of the city's majestic past.
 An architectural monument the hotel's facade was restored to its original splendour while the interiors were renovated to offer first class service.
 The hotel is 37 kilometres from Borispil International Airport and is ideal for leisure travellers as well as business meetings and conferences.
 Recently opened hotel offers 255 spacious and fresh rooms including 139 Standard rooms, 94 Business Class rooms, 22 suites and three rooms for disabled guests.
 All rooms are equipped with high-quality amenities and offer Free Broadband, which includes high-speed and wireless (WiFi) Internet access.
 Food and beverage facilities include Italian and French restaurants and cigar bar.
 Pace, the health club is located next to the indoor relaxation area where guests can unwind on luxurious lounge chairs.